 The Vizio V Series 2022 is a newer version of the Vizio V Series 2020.
 The 2022 model improves in a few areas, like peak brightness, motion handling, and color accuracy, and it has a few extra features like VRR support for gamers.
 Because of this, the 2022 model is the better choice as a budget-friendly TV.

-The Vizio V Series TV has a simple design with thin bezels on three sides and a thicker bottom bezel, and its body is mainly black.
+The Vizio V Series has a simple design with thin bezels on three sides, and a thicker bottom bezel, and its body is mainly black.

 The back consists of a metal back panel and plastic housing for the inputs.
 As the inputs are towards the center of the TV, they're hard to reach, particularly if you have it against the wall.
 Sadly, there isn't anything for cable management.

-The Vizio V Series TV has a decent build quality.
-It's well-put together, and there aren't any obvious quality control problems.
+The build quality is decent.
+It's well-put-together, and there aren't any obvious quality control problems.
 The stand supports the TV well, as there's minimal wobble, and although there's a bit of flex on the back near the inputs, this is normal for most TVs.
 Overall, it feels good for an entry-level model, but it doesn't have anything premium about it.

-The Vizio V Series TV has excellent PQ EOTF tracking with darker shades and shadow details.
+The Vizio V Series has excellent PQ EOTF tracking overall.
 It follows the target nearly perfectly, but as there's a sharp roll-off at the peak brightness, there are a lot of details lost in bright scenes.
-If you find the image too dim, set the Gamma to '1.8' and the Color Temperature to 'Normal'.
-It makes shadows appear brighter, as you can see in this EOTF, but there's still the same sharp roll-off.
+Since it lacks a local dimming feature, it also can't display perfect blacks, so shadow details are raised a bit.

 Unlike the higher-end M Series models from Vizio, this TV doesn't have a quantum dot layer, so it can't display a wide range of colors in HDR.
-It has good coverage of the commonly-used DCI-P3 color space, but it isn't as good as other TVs and has limited Rec.
+It has good coverage of the commonly-used DCI-P3 color space but it isn't as good as other TVs and has limited Rec.
 2020 coverage, so it isn't future-proof.
-Tone mapping is also off, so bright colors lose details and don't look life-like.
+The tone mapping is terrible in both color spaces, so colors aren't displayed accurately.

-The Vizio V Series TV has fantastic out-of-the-box accuracy in SDR.
+The Vizio V Series has fantastic accuracy in SDR with the most accurate settings before calibration.
 There are hardly any inaccuracies with most colors, and even the white balance is incredible, except pure white is a bit off.
-Gamma and the color temperature are both very close to their targets, resulting in a life-like image.
+Gamma and the color temperature are both very close to their targets.

-The accuracy after calibration to the 6500K white point is incredible.
-The TV is easy to calibrate as it didn't need too much fixing, and calibrating the white balance fixed most color inaccuracies too.
+Although it's not really needed for an accurate image, the accuracy after calibration to the 6500K white point is incredible.
+The TV is easy to calibrate, and calibrating the white balance fixed most color inaccuracies, too.

 See our full calibration settings here.